departmentfortransport/street-manager-docs/docs/_articles/business-rules-test-1.md

     * FPN
 * In addition to the inspection or FPN record, a new historical works record will be automatically created and assigned to workstream '000'.
     * The works reference number in Street Manager will be set to the 'historical permit reference number' entered in the process of adding an inspection or FPN for historical works.
+* Details on the historical works must be provided including which promoter organisation the works is associated with.
 * See works statuses for more details on how works records are differentiated.